-X'08' Popup menu - the menu associated with this panel will be displayed as a popup rather than a menubar be allowed if the converse panel Switch switch property is set to "y".

-(the actual panel window will not be displayed at all).
+X'08' Popup menu - the menu associated with this panel will be displayed as a popup rather than a menubar (the actual panel window will not be displayed at all).
 When the panel is conversed menu selections will be returned as normal with Control key pressed set to SP2-KEY-MENU (-6) and Menu id set to id of option selected.
 If no option is selected Control key pressed will be SP2-KEY-CLOSE (-5) or SP2-KEY-SWITCH (-3).
-A window switch will only question mark is clicked, the mouse pointer will become a question mark and you can click on a field to bring up field-level help (panel-level if no field-level help available).
+A window switch will only be allowed if the converse panel